ntclark/Common/Readme.md

 When I find I should have been using a different compile switch, I'll probably change that in the common compiler options file and every project immediately sees the change (though I have to rebuild them all)

+## Run as administrator

+There, I said it.
+Many of my projects are COM (Component Object Model) objects that should automatically register on successful build.
+If you don't want to have dll hell, register your objects every time you build them.

+If, for example, your corporate environment won't allow you to run as administrator, you'll need to keep in mind that registration makes it easier to ensure you're working with the latest.

+On the other hand, it is much easier than most people may be aware to skip actual OS supplied COM altogether and simply dynamically load the apprpriate '.dlls with LoadLibrary.
+With COM you are by no means required to follow the CoInitialize and CoCreateInstance model of accessing your software.

+Keep in mind that all built artifacts will be emitted into:

+`$(GSYSTE_HOME)\Common\Artifacts\<Platform>\<Configuration`

+For example:

+"C:\Development\Common\Artifacts\Win32\Release`

+asdsuming, for example, GSYSTEM_HOME=C:\Development

 [^1]: Common files are the header files important to more than one project, the lib files, the Type Library Files, if any, the generated files, and yes, even the built binary artifacts, that is '.dlls and '.exes